mallocator/fork-require/README.md

 ## API

-There's only on method call available:
+There's only one method call available:

 ### fork( file, \[options\] )